-In a European church* that has almost doubled in size due to the large influx of Syrian (and Afghani, and Iranian, and other) refugees, WorldVenture workers Kirk* and Renae* are witnesses to miracles.
+In a European church* that has almost doubled in size due to the large influx of Syrian (as well as Afghani, Iranian, and other) refugees, WorldVenture workers Kirk* and Renae* are witnesses to miracles.

 Kirk had the privilege of baptizing an Iranian refugee, who said, “I left with nothing.
 This is the best day of my life.”

 All around them, people from hard-to-reach places are finding God.
-It’s a beautiful thing when people once prejudiced against the West and all it stood for are welcomed and introduced to a citizenship that will never go away.
+It’s a beautiful thing when people once prejudiced against the West and all it represents are welcomed and introduced to a heavenly citizenship that will never go away.
 And Kirk and Renae get to be a part of these weekly occurrences.

-But these stories don’t start in such a heartwarming way.
+But these stories don’t begin in such a heartwarming way.

-They start in the middle of the Aegean Sea, on an overcrowded raft that will capsize at any moment.
-One Syrian man Kirk and Renae knew journeyed through Turkey with a friend using smugglers the whole way.
-Crossing the Aegean Sea at night on a 10-man rickety raft, the boat capsized.
+They begin in the middle of the Aegean Sea, on an overcrowded raft that threatens to capsize at any moment.
+Kirk and Renae knew one Syrian man who journeyed through Turkey with a friend, using smugglers the whole way.
+While crossing the Aegean Sea at night, the rickety 10-man raft they were on capsized.
 Everyone drowned, except for him and his friend.

 There’s a reason most of the people making this journey are young men.
 That’s because the journey itself is very physically challenging and dangerous, not to mention the extra risk of abuses that can happen to women.
 “No wonder God repeatedly calls His people to ‘love the stranger,” said Kirk.

 Kirk and Renae have been reaching out to refugees in Europe since 2006, long before images of the drowned Syrian boy caught the world’s attention.
-They have created a center of safety, community, and learning at their center, where they offer German classes, sewing classes, an international café, sports, guitar, ceramics, and women’s programs, among other things.
-They facilitate volunteer opportunities for church members to help meet the tangible needs of these refugees as they wait for their asylum cases to be processed.
+They have created a haven of safety, community, and learning at their refugee center, where they offer German classes, sewing classes, an international café, sports, guitar lessons, ceramics, and women’s programs, among other things.
+They also engage members of local churches in volunteering to help meet the tangible needs of these refugees as they wait for their asylum cases to be processed.

 “It is a foretaste of heaven, where every tribe, tongue, and nation will worship the Lamb,” said Renae.
 “To be able to live that out with new believers and just look around the room and see the diversity of Christ’s kingdom is a privilege.”

-Kirk and Renae find many of the refugees they interact with to be spiritually open and hungry: many times disillusioned with the radical expressions of Islam that drove them out of their homelands.”
+Kirk and Renae find many of the refugees they interact with to be spiritually open and hungry: many times they are disillusioned with the radical expressions of Islam that drove them out of their homelands.